 The Most Important Skills Employers Look for in Leadership Roles

-Communication is about more than the basics of sharing ideas, or conveying information.
-For leaders, communication is the most fundamental skill he or she can possess when it comes to leading an individual, or a team.
-Leaders should be able to effectively communicate with individuals, and with groups.
-Communicating well is more than the sum of its parts.
+Communication is about more than sharing ideas information.
+For leaders, communication is the most fundamental skill he or she can possess when it comes to leading an individual or a team.
+Leaders should be able to effectively communicate with individuals groups alike.

-It’s one thing to say or write something, and another to have people know exactly what you mean.
-A good communicator will be able to express themselves clearly, without engendering confusion or murkiness.
-A good communicator also understands that communication goes both ways: being a good listener is as important (or possibly more important!).
+It’s one thing to speak and another thing entirely to have people know exactly what you mean.
+Good communicators express themselves clearly, without engendering confusion or ambiguity.
+A good communicator also understands that communication goes both ways: being a good listener is as important (or more) than speaking.

-Being a good communicator means transcending written and verbal communication.
+Being a good communicator also means transcending written and verbal communication.
 An excellent communicator will convey a sense of openness and non-judgment, even when they’re not saying anything.
-Body language and general countenance can sometimes convey even more than words.
+Body language and general bearing can convey even more than words.
 Employers will often seek candidates who are intrinsically calm, open, optimistic, and positive.
 These traits usually come through nonverbally.

-Giving direction doesn’t come naturally to every leader, but it’s an integral aspect of a leadership job.
-Leaders should be able to clearly and effectively formulate directions for others, and then articulate them in such a way as to convey them effectively.
 Subordinates should be clear on what’s expected of them.
-Direction often involves more than a simple, “do X by X date.”
-Direction can involve guidance, instruction, mentorship, planning, and keeping a positive attitude even if someone is struggling.
+Delegation often involves more than a simple, “do X by X date.”
+It can involve guidance, instruction, mentorship, planning, and keeping a positive attitude even if someone is struggling.

 There are leadership opportunities across the board in almost every industry imaginable.
 If you possess some of these traits, along with good judgment, honesty, and a sense of humor, pursuing a career in leadership could be right for you.